marcindulak/vagrant-systemimager-tutorial-centos6/README.md

 1. the configuration of the dhcp server should make use of the list of nodes defined on the top of Vagrantfile instead of hard-coding the IPs

+2. openmpi exit 1 with no further output